-High-profile Veganuary supporters include actors Joaquin Phoenix and Mayim Bialik, the campaign said.
-Phoenix reportedly lobbied for the first all-vegan menu at the Golden Globes on Sunday.
-"It's a very bold move, making tonight plant-based," the "Joker" star said.
+High-profile Veganuary supporters include actors Joaquin Phoenix, Alec Baldwin and Mayim Bialik, and musician Paul McCartney, the campaign said.
+Phoenix reportedly lobbied for the first all-vegan menu at the Golden Globes in January 2020.

 What is a vegan diet?